United States v. Scheinberg

-The U.S. Department of Justice seized the .com internet addresses of the three online gambling sites, replacing them with a takedown notice, but let Full Tilt and PokerStars use them again once they pledged to no longer serve the U.S. About 76 bank accounts in 14 countries were frozen, including an unknown amount of player funds.
-The prosecutors sought prison sentences for the 11 criminal defendants including site founders and executives, U.S. payment processors, and an executive of a small Utah bank, who prosecutors maintain were engaged in an elaborate criminal fraud scheme, using the bank in Utah to mis-code transactions with other banks to bypass UIGEA restrictions.

-Antigua and Barbuda officials considered action in the World Trade Organization.
-The companies ceased their U.S.-facing ad campaigns, resulting in cancellations of poker-themed television shows.
-In June, Full Tilt's eGambling license was suspended, which halted all of its remaining online play.
-The Alderney Gambling Control Commission on the British Channel Islands later revoked its license on September 29.
+On April 15, 2011, the U.S. Department of Justice seized the .com internet addresses of the three online gambling sites, replacing them with a takedown notice.
+On April 20, 2011, the U.S. Attorney's office returned the Pokerstars.com domain to the company, facilitating the withdrawal of U.S. players' funds.
+About 76 bank accounts in 14 countries were frozen, including an unknown amount of player funds.
+Prosecutors demanded prison for 11 defendants, including website founders, U.S. payment processors, and a Utah bank executive, for a complex fraud scheme circumventing UIGEA banking laws.
+In response, Antigua and Barbuda weighed WTO action.
+The implicated firms stopped U.S. ads, leading to the cancellation of poker TV shows.
+Full Tilt's eGambling license was suspended in June, stopping all online activities, and permanently revoked by the Alderney Gambling Control Commission on September 29.

-On July 31, 2012, US government dismissed "with prejudice" all civil complaints against all PokerStars and Full Tilt Poker companies after coming to a settlement with PokerStars which includes PokerStars purchasing Full Tilt.
+On July 31, 2012, the US government dismissed "with prejudice" all civil complaints against all PokerStars and Full Tilt Poker companies after coming to a settlement with PokerStars which includes PokerStars purchasing Full Tilt.
 PokerStars and Full Tilt admitted no wrongdoing as part of the settlement, which ends all litigation between the government and the poker companies.
+The U.S. Government recognized that both companies are eligible to apply for licenses to conduct online gaming in the U.S., contingent upon the provision of a legal structure for such licensing.
 The criminal indictments resulted in prison time for all three defendants.

+This case had significant implications for the online poker industry and prompted discussions about the regulation of online gambling in the United States.